vantage-sh/docs.vantage.sh/docs/segments.md

 ![Example Cost Filters](/img/create-segment.png)

-Within "Segments" in the "Cost Reporting," tab you can click "New Segment" to add a Segment.
+Within "Segments" in the "Cost Reporting" tab, you can click "New Segment" to add a Segment.
 A segment is a namespace of costs.
 It is comprised of the following attributes:

 - Segment Name (Required, unique string)
 - Segment Description (Not Required, string)